growth-nirvana/seo_pages/_connectors/persona.md

 name: Persona
 description: Our data connector provides a robust and reliable solution for integrating your HumanResources app with Persona.
-By leveraging our advanced API, you can easily transfer employee data, including personal information, job details, and organizational structure.
+By leveraging our advanced API, you can easily transfer employee data, including Personal information, job details, and organizational structure.
 The connector ensures a bi-directional sync, enabling real-time updates and eliminating the need for manual data entry.
 With our secure and scalable platform, you can streamline workflows, improve data accuracy, and enhance overall HR operations.
 image: "/assets/images/seo_pages/body.webp"
-date: '2023-12-07'
+date: '2023-12-08'
 categories: connectors
 permalink: connectors/persona
 icon_url: "/assets/images/seo_pages/connectors/persona"